vivaltech/room-ideas-manager/docs/README.md

 6. Save the changes to apply the new credentials.

-By following these steps, you should have successfully configured the necessary credentials for the Admin Import Seller Products application.
+By following these steps, you should have successfully configured the necessary credentials for the Import Seller Product application.
 Ensure that you have the required permissions and roles to generate and apply these credentials.

 ---